 Whether that is by bringing them food, helping them run an errand or sending a text to say hello, a little act of kindness can go a long way.

-Breakfast is hard for me (I’m not — and never will be — a morning person) and I imagine it’s not easy for everyone else either, especially if they’re going through a hard time.
+Breakfast is hard for me (I’m not — and never will be — a morning person) and I imagine it’s not easy for everyone else either, especially if they’re going through a hard time or navigating a big shift in their routine.

 One of my favorite foods to make for myself for breakfast is overnight oats, but they can be such a thoughtful gift too.